Biotechnology - Advanced (Co-op and Non Co-op Version)

 The graduate has reliably demonstrated the ability to:

-2. Collaborate in implementing and evaluating quality control and quality assurance procedures to meet organizational standards and requirements.
+2. Evaluate and implement quality control and quality assurance practices to maintain compliance with relevant standards and requirements.

-6. Co-ordinate, implement and validate standard cell culture procedures under aseptic conditions.
+6. Coordinate and implement standard cell culture procedures under aseptic conditions to validate experimental results and maintain laboratory safety.

-8. Manage biological data to support biological scientists and researchers in capturing, organizing/summarizing and storing data.
+8. Collect, manage and analyze scientific data to support biological scientists and researchers in advancing research initiatives and outcomes.

 12. Identify and apply discipline-specific practices that contribute to the local and global community through social responsibility, economic commitment and environmental stewardship.